-Porcupines Must Mate with Careby Roddy Smith
+Porcupines Must Mate with Care

-First-time visitors to the bush have a fair idea what to expect when they see the "Big Five" lion, leopard, elephant, buffalo,
+First-time visitors to the bush have a fair idea what to expect when they see the "Big Five" — lion, leopard, elephant, buffalo,

 One of these is the porcupine (Hystrix africaeaustralis).
-It is southern Africas largest rodent, and the second-largest in the world after the South American capybara.
+It is southern Africa’s largest rodent, and the second-largest in the world after the South American capybara.

 An adult porcupine weighs 11 to 12 kg, but it looks much bigger because of its quills, especially when it erects them in defensive display.

 black-and-white banded spines and quills, the spines being long (50 cm) and flexible, and the quills shorter (up to 30 cm), stouter and rigid.

 The front part of the body is covered with coarse flattened hairs which form a crest on the head, giving the porcupine an appearance similar to boxing promoter Don King.

 Porcupines come in for their fair share of jokes connected with their prickly exterior and there is more than a grain of truth in some of them.

 Despite all these obstacles, porcupines are one of the very few animals besides humans that mate for reasons other than actual breeding.

 Porcupines are monogamous, and pairs will maintain a small, exclusive territory within a larger home range (the difference being that a

 Effective Defensive Weapons